macrobiotus/ships_and_bugs/README.md

   * Blasting failed on local - not enough memory?
   * Extending Blast script to work on cluster
   * Commit and move to cluster
+  * on cluster - overwrite was needed - old data was still on cluster
+  * copied over nt db to scratch
+  * checked script `270...` and trying - blasting script working - addeing taxlookup to script
+  * adding download of taxonomy database to ncbi install script (in `Transport` folder)
+  * taxdb looup doesn't work properly - email Qi? - changing wierd characters for proper "" and testing again - working now
+  * blasting on cluster correctly, including taxonomy ID
+* **05.03.2017**
+  * blasting done 1:48 in the morning on 16 cores - copying out - chacelling reservation 88900 after 47 hours